bufbuild/protobuf-es/MANUAL.md

 ```

 Custom options are extensions to one of the options messages defined in
 `google/protobuf/descriptor.proto`.
-Here is how we can define the option we are
+You can learn more about them in the [language guide][custom-options].
-using above:
+The above option can be defined like this:

 ```protobuf
 // customoptions/default_host.proto